mcywong/mcywong.github.io.old/README.md

-# Martin Wong's Landing page
+# Martin Wong's Website (In progress)

 This repository contains the project files that make up the personal webpage.

-Bootstrap v3.3.5 was used to aid css styling.
+Bootstrap v3.3.5 is used to aid css styling.

-Currently a skeleton example is being used to test the webpage's functionality along with Bootstrap

 Future goals and tasks

-* Complete the webpage with relevant information beyond skeleton form
+* Continue to add and fill project tabs with related content

 * Include a java applet game integrated into the page